 Overview

-Saiki is a flexible, modular AI agent that lets you perform tasks across your tools, apps, and services using natural language.
-You describe what you want to do — Saiki figures out which tools to invoke and orchestrates them seamlessly.
+Saiki is an open, modular and extensible AI agent that lets you perform tasks across your tools, apps, and services using natural language.
+You describe what you want to do — Saiki figures out which tools to invoke and orchestrates them seamlessly, whether that means running a shell command, summarizing a webpage, or calling an API.

 Why developers choose Saiki:

-3. Multi-Interface Support: Use via CLI, wrap it in a web UI, or integrate into other systems – AI logic is decoupled from UI concerns.
+3. Multi-Interface Support: Use via CLI, wrap it in a web UI, or integrate into other systems.

 Saiki is the missing natural language layer across your stack.
 Whether you're automating workflows, building agents, or prototyping new ideas, Saiki gives you the tools to move fast — and bend it to your needs.
 Interact with Saiki via the command line or the new experimental web UI.